Phrasal verb wear out

 • t takes a lot of driving to wear out an engine (Present Simple)

-Along with wear out, words are popular master and disrupt.
+Along with wear out, words are popular bank and knuckle under.

 Verbs by letter: r, d, u, c, m, p, b, w, h, a, e, g, s, q, j, l, t, f, o, n, k, i, v, y, z.